techwithgbenga/website-monitor/README.md

-# Website Uptime & SSL Monitor 🕵️‍♂️🔐
+# Website Uptime & Performance Monitor 🕵️‍♂️🔐

 A simple but powerful Python script to monitor website uptime, response speed, and SSL certificate status — with email alerts on failure or slow performance.